Ms. Gretchen V. Anderson, CFDM, CGFM

 Mr. John Bergin

-Mr. Bergin holds both a bachelor and master of arts degrees from Marquette University in political science.
-He received a Federal Computer Week “Fed 100” award in 2014 and is a Lean Six Sigma Black Belt and a Certified Scrum Professional.
+Mr. Bergin holds both a Bachelor and Master of Arts degrees from Marquette University in Political Science.
+Mr. Bergin also received a Federal Computer Week “Fed 100” award in 2014, and is a Lean Six Sigma Black Belt and a Certified Scrum Professional.

 Ms. Debra S. Del Mar